Gerbs2193/Programming-for-Data-Analytics/README.md

 ## Introduction
 Start by investigating real-world roller coaster data.
-You do this as you must first understand what variables exist, how they may compare, and how you can go about synthesizing them.
+You do this as you must first understand what variables exist, how they may compare and how you can go about synthesising them.
 For example; you can use [rcdb](https://rcdb.com/os.htm?ot=2) as I did - to access real data and stats.
 To execute my code, you can access this project via the included github link: https://github.com/Gerbs2193/Programming-for-Data-Analytics or by git cloning to your local repo: git clone https://github.com/Gerbs2193/Programming-for-Data-Analytics.
 Open the jupyter notebook from there on.
-Data files pertinent are as follows; 'realcoasterdata.csv as wel as coasterss.csv (synthesized data).
+Data files pertinent are as follows; 'realcoasterdata.csv as well as coasterss.csv (synthesized data).
+The added Github link also comprises the full list of png files used for this project

 ## Data Collection